jhumphry/ukraildata_etl/README.md

 ### Restarting Postgresql

-In order to get the best performance when inserting data and creating indexes, it is advisable to restart the PostgreSQL server without fsync.
-This allows the possibility of data-loss or corruption if there is a crash, so after the data is loaded the server should be restarted using the normal configuration.
+In order to get the best performance when inserting data and creating indexes, it is advisable to restart the PostgreSQL server without synchronous commits of the write-ahead log.
+This allows the possibility of data-loss (but not corruption) if there is a crash, so after the data is loaded the server should be restarted using the normal configuration.
 It is also useful to temporarily increase the amount of working memory that PostgreSQL is allowed to use, as the default settings are rather conservative.
 The following commands work for a standard installation from Ubuntu, once a symbolic link has been made to `/etc/postgresql/9.1/main/postgresql.conf` from the data directory `/var/lib/postgresql/9.1/main/`.

--   To restart PostgreSQL without fsync protection and with increased buffers to improve loading speed:
+-   To restart PostgreSQL without synchronous commits and with increased buffers to improve loading speed:

-    sudo -u postgres /usr/lib/postgresql/9.1/bin/pg_ctl -D /var/lib/postgresql/9.1/main/ -o "-F -c work_mem=256MB -c maintenance_work_mem=256MB" restart
+    sudo -u postgres /usr/lib/postgresql/9.1/bin/pg_ctl -D /var/lib/postgresql/9.1/main/ -o "-c synchronous_commit=off -c work_mem=256MB -c maintenance_work_mem=256MB" restart

--   To restart PostgreSQL with fsync protection and increased buffers to make large queries run more efficiently:
+-   To restart PostgreSQL with increased buffers to make large queries run more
+    efficiently:

     sudo -u postgres /usr/lib/postgresql/9.1/bin/pg_ctl -D /var/lib/postgresql/9.1/main/ -o "-c work_mem=256MB -c maintenance_work_mem=256MB" restart